Old-Farmer/im-autoswitch.nvim/README.md

 ## ⚡️ Requirements

 - neovim >= 0.10.0
-- An im switch tool needed.
+- An im switch tool is needed.
 For Linux, if you use fcitx, check `fcitx-remote` or `fcitx5-remote`; for Windows or MacOS, Check `im-select`: [im-select](https://github.com/daipeihust/im-select).

 ## 📦Installation & ⚙️Configuration